-Profit and loss account and statement of other comprehensive income of Asseco Business Solut S.A.

-Balance sheet of Asseco Business Solutions S.A.

-Statement of changes in equity of Asseco Business Solutions S.A c

-Statement of changes in equity of Assect Business Solutions 3.A 6

-Statement of cash flows of Asseco Business Solutions S.A.
+PROFIT AND LO SS ACCOUNT AND STATEMENT OF COMPREHENSIVE INCOME OF ASSECO BUSINESS SOLUTIONS S.A.

+BALANCE SHEET T OF ASSECO BUSINESS SOLUTIONS S.A.
+4

+STATEMENT OF CHANGES IN EQUITY OF ASSECO BUSINESS SOLUTIONS S.A.
+6

+CASH FLOW STA ATEMET OF ASSECO BUSINESS SOLUTIONS S.A.
 7

-Additional explanation to the financial statements 8

-l.
-Basic information

-II.
-Basis for the preparation of these financial statements and accounting rules (policies) 2.1.
+ADDITIONAL EX PLANATION TO FINANCIAL STATEMENTS 8

+SIC INFORMATION

+SIS FOR THE PREPARATION OF THESE FINANCIAL STATEMENTS AND ACCOUNTING RULES (POLICIES)

+2.1.
 The basis for the preparation

 2.2.
-Statement of compliance
+Impact of the COVID-19 pandemic on the Company's operations

 2.3.
+Statement of compliance 11

+2.4.
 Functional currency and presentation currency

-2.4.
+2.5.
 Professional judgement and estimates

-2.5.
-Accounting rules applied 12

 2.6.
+Accounting rules applied

+2.7.
 New standards and interpretations that have been published and not yet in force

+2.8.
+Error correction 15

-III.
-Information on operating segments
+ormation on operating segments

 IV.
-Explanatory notes to the profit and loss account and statement of other comprehensive income
+EX PLANATORY NOTES to the PROFIT AND LOSS ACCOUNT AND STATEMNET OF OTHER COMPREHENSIVE INCOME

 4.1.
 Structure of operating income

+4.2.
+Structure of operating expenses 21

 4.3.
-Financial income and expenses
+Financial income and expenses 22

 4.4.
 Income tax

 4.5.
 Earnings per share

 4.6.
-Information on dividend paid
+Information on dividend paid 27

-V. Explanatory notes to the balance sheet
+V. EX PLANATORY NOTES TO THE BALANCE SHEET

 5.1.
-Property, plant and equipment 30
+Property, plant and equipment 28

 5.2.
-Intangible assets 33
+Intangible assets

 5.3.
-Right-of-use assets 38
+Right-of-use assets

 5.4.
-Asset impairment tests
+Asset impairment tests 40

 5.5.
-Receivables and assets from contracts with customers
+Receivables and assets from contracts with customers 42

 5.6.
 Short-term prepayments and accrued income

 5.7.
-Other assets
+Other assets 47

 5.8.
 Inventories

 5.9.
 Cash and deposits

-5.11.
+Social assets and liabilities to the Company Social Benefit Fund

 Subscribed capital and other elements of equity

-5.12.
 Bank loans and issue of securities

-5.13.
 Lease liabilities

-5.14.
 Trade and other liabilities

-5.15.
 Liabilities from contracts with customers

-5.16.
-Provisions 58
+Provisions

-5.17.
-Accruals and deferred income 61
+Accruals

-5.18.
-Related party transactions 61
+Related party transactions

-VI.
-Explanatory notes to the statement of cash flows 63
+planatory notes to the statement of cash flows

 6.1.
-Cash flow from operating activities

 6.2.
 Cash flow from investing activities

 6.3.
 Cash flows from financing activities

-VII.
-Other explanatory notes
+planatory notes to the objectives and principles of financial risk management

+THER EXPLANATORY NOTES.

 8.1.
 Off-balance sheet liabilities

 8.2.
-Seasonality and cyclicality 70
+Seasonality and cyclicality

 8.3.
 Employment structure

 8.4.
-Information on remuneration of the entity authorised to audit financial statements 70
+Information on remuneration of the entity authorised to audit financial statements

 8.5.
-Remuneration of key personnel 71
+Remuneration of key personnel

 8.6.
 Capital management

 8.7.
 Significant events after the balance sheet date

 8.8.
 Significant events concerning previous years

-Management Board's Approval for publication 74
+board's Approval for publication

+management b